San Sebastian, Spain: A Photo Diary And Tips For Donostia

 - Stay as long as possible and eat as much as possible!!

-- For budget, accommodations try a hostel.
-I stayed in a dorm room at Olga’s Hostel (now shuttered) but they did have private rooms as well.
+- There is quite a selection in accommodations now from very budget to luxury.
+For budget accommodations, try a hostel or a private room via Air Bnb.
+In 2011, I stayed in a dorm room at Olga’s Hostel (now shuttered) but they did have private rooms as well.
+The property was very clean and the staff and proprietress was amazing.

 - Please note like the rest of Spain, San Sebastian participates in siesta.
-Things are shut down for a few hours between 2 and 5.
-There is a gas station across the street from Zurriola that stays open.
-Thankfully they sell bread and jamon!
+Businesses will shut down for a few hours, usually between 2 and 5.
+I recall a gas station across the street from Zurriola that came in clutch many times for me.
+When I didn’t plan well, the baguettes and cured meats became my lunch.